timmaina-devhub/timmaina-devhub.github.io/index.md

 <section class="h-cta-banner">
   <div class="h-cta-banner__glow" aria-hidden="true"></div>
   <div class="h-cta-banner__inner reveal-up">
-    <p class="h-eyebrow" style="color:#93c5fd;">Ready to collaborate?</p>
+    <p class="h-eyebrow" style="color:#93c5fd;">Open to opportunities</p>
-    <h2>Have data?
-Let's make it work for you.</h2>
+    <h2>Looking for an analyst who ships complete work?</h2>
-    <p>I'm open to full-time analyst roles, freelance projects, and data science collaborations.
-Let's talk about what your data could be telling you.</p>
+    <p>I'm available for full-time analyst roles, contract work, and ML projects.
+If you have a dataset that needs proper attention, I'm happy to talk through what's possible.</p>
     <div class="h-cta-banner__actions">
       <a href="/contact" class="h-btn h-btn--primary">Get In Touch →</a>
       <a href="/about" class="h-btn h-btn--ghost">Learn More About Me</a>